Choosing The Right Utility Trailer

 - Will the trailer need brakes?
 Hydraulic?
 Electric?

 If a certain trailer width is not required (like for a certain piece of equipment), then it is usually best to make the trailer the same width, or only slightly wider than the tow vehicle.
 Going longer instead of wider helps with visibility, maneuvering, and reduces wind drag (better fuel economy).
+A longer trailer is also easier to load proportionally for towing stability.

 Additionally, trailers that are significantly taller than the tow vehicle have much more wind drag.
 This can be costly in fuel, and can also cause trouble in cross winds on the highway.